rrthomas/nancy/README.md

 Nancy starts by combining the list of directories given as its _input path_.
 If the same file or directory exists in more than one of the directories on the input path, the left-most takes precedence.
+The result is called the "input tree" and all paths are relative to it.

 Nancy then creates the output directory, deleting its contents if it already existed.

-Next, Nancy traverses the resulting directory tree, or the subdirectory given by the `--path` argument, if any.
+Next, Nancy traverses the input tree, or its subdirectory given by the `--path` argument, if any.

 For each file, Nancy looks at its name, and:

-+ If the name contains the suffix `.nancy`, the file’s contents is expanded (see below), and the result is then written to a file of the same name, but with the `.nancy` suffix removed, in the corresponding place in the output directory.
++ If the name contains the suffix `.nancy`, the file’s contents is expanded (see below), and the result is then written to a file of the same name, but with `.nancy` removed, in the corresponding place in the output directory.
 + Else, if the name contains the suffix `.in`, the file is skipped.
 (It may be used by macros in other files.)
 + Otherwise, the file is copied verbatim to the corresponding place in the